-Exceptions to the salary card must be approved by: the appropriate Dean, the Vice President for Academic Affairs, and the President.
+Exceptions to the salary card must be approved by: the appropriate Department Chair, Vice President for Academic Affairs, and President.
 When exceptions are approved, salaries will be negotiated individually with successful candidates for each position.
 The minimum salary required to hire the candidate of choice will be offered.